Related Articles

 Title deeds register is divided into three separate registers:

-Inside the Charges, Register will see any burdens held against the property, such as restrictions on the use of the property known as covenants or obligations to maintain a drive or fence line known as positive covenants.
+Inside the Charges Register will show any burdens held against the property, such as restrictions on the use of the property known as covenants or obligations to maintain a drive or fence line known as positive covenants.
 The most common charges are mortgages and secured loans.

 The title deeds will also indicate any other parties who have registered an interest in the property.
 This could involve overdue bills or potentially a property ownership dispute.

-Equity release lenders must be the sole chargers on the property.
-Any other registered charges must be repaid with equity release funds before you receive net cash.
+Equity Release lenders must be the sole chargers on the property.
+Any other registered charges must be repaid with Equity Release funds before you receive the net cash.

 A Credit Check